-We are a geographically diversified gaming and hospitality company.
-As of December 31, 2018, we owned 28 gaming facilities in 13 states.
-Our properties, which are located in Ohio, Louisiana, Nevada, New Jersey, Pennsylvania, West Virginia, Colorado, Florida, Iowa, Mississippi, Illinois, Indiana and Missouri, feature approximately 30,000 slot machines and video lottery terminals ("VLTs"), approximately 800 table games and approximately 12,600 hotel rooms.
-Our primary source of revenue is generated by gaming operations, and we utilize our hotels, restaurants, bars, entertainment, racing, retail shops and other services to attract customers to our properties.
+We are a geographically diversified gaming and hospitality company with 23 gaming facilities in 11 states as of December 31, 2019.
+Our properties, which are located in Ohio, Louisiana, Nevada, New Jersey, Colorado, Florida, Iowa, Mississippi, Illinois, Indiana and Missouri, feature approximately 23,900 slot machines and video lottery terminals ("VLTs") and e-tables, approximately 660 table games and approximately 11,300 hotel rooms.
+Our primary source of revenue is generated by gaming operations, and we utilize our hotels, restaurants, bars, entertainment, racing, sportsbooks, retail shops and other services to attract customers to our properties.

 We were founded in 1973 by the Carano family with the opening of the Eldorado Hotel Casino in Reno, Nevada.
 In 1993, we partnered with MGM Resorts International to build Silver Legacy Resort Casino ("Silver Legacy"), the first mega-themed resort in Reno.
 In 2005, we acquired our first property outside of Reno when we purchased a casino in Shreveport, Louisiana, now known as Eldorado Shreveport.
 In September 2014, we merged with MTR Gaming Group, Inc. and acquired its three gaming and racing facilities in Ohio, Pennsylvania and West Virginia.
-The following year, in November 2015, we acquired Circus Reno ("Circus Reno") and the 50% membership interest in the Silver Legacy that was owned by MGM Resorts International.
-On May 1, 2017, we completed our acquisition of Isle of Capri Casinos, Inc. ("Isle" or "Isle of Capri"), adding 13 gaming properties to our portfolio.
+The following year, in November 2015, we acquired Circus Circus Reno") and the 50% membership interest in the Silver Legacy that was owned by MGM Resorts International.
+On May 1, 2017, we completed our acquisition of Isle of Capri Casinos, Inc. ("Isle" or "Isle of Capri"), adding 13 gaming properties to our portfolio (the "Isle Acquisition").
 On August 7, 2018, we acquired the Elgin Riverboat Resort - Riverboat Casino d/b/a Grand Victoria Casino ("Elgin") ("Elgin Acquisition").
 On October 1, 2018, we completed our acquisition of Tropicana Entertainment, Inc. ("Tropicana"), adding seven properties to our portfolio (the "Tropicana Acquisition").